 4.24.2 The development of the safeguarded sites for the purposes in Tables 4.7 and 4.8 will only be acceptable if a future Local Plan update, either full or partial, confirms that such development is both acceptable and required, and proceeds to allocate such sites for development in that update.
-The Council may undertake and bring into effect such a Local Plan update within the current plan period of 2020-2037, should this be required and justified by the latest evidence.
+The Council may undertake and bring into effect such a Local Plan update within the current plan period of 2020-2037, should this be required and iustified by the latest evidence.
 This e case for developing the sites is likely to be informed by the level of need for housing and / or employment development (whichever use is identified for the specific site) compared to site supply, infrastructure capacity and needs and any other factors that may affect the delivery of the sites at that time.

 4.24.4 The estimated combined capacity of the sites safeguarded for housing is 2,739641 dwellings.
 To this can be added the indicative post-20375 delivery of 2,9953,223 dwellings projected on the allocated housing sites 2HA, 4HA, 5HA, 6HA and 10HA (see Policy LPA05, Table 4.5) the delivery of which is expected to continue well beyond 20375.
 Further contributions are likely to be made from windfall sites and other sources after 20375.
 It should also be noted that household growth rates in St. Helens Borough are currently projected to reduce in the years up to, and after, 20375, meaning that it is likely that post-20375, housing needs may be lower than between 2020 and 20375.

-"Green Belt Exceptional circumstances To provide the site specific Reasoned Justification, exceptional circumstances for the 4.24.6 The following paragraphs articulate the New Paragraphs proposed safeguarded housing and exceptional circumstances justifying the following 4.24.5 employment sites, justifying their removal of land from the Green Belt on a site release from the Green Belt. by site basis for safeguarding for development beyond the end of the plan period.
-This builds on the exceptional circumstances strategic case as set out in the Reasoned Justification to Policy LPA02, and the following should be read in that context.
-Employment safeguarded sites
+Reasoned Justification New Paragraphs following 4.24.5

+Reasoned Justification, "Green Belt Exceptional circumstances case as set out in the Reasoned Justification to Policy LPA02, and the following should be read in that context.